ViGrey/neszip-example/README.md

 - GNU/Linux

 #### Build Dependencies:
 - asm6 _(You'll probably have to build asm6 from source.
+Make sure the asm6 binary is named **asm** and that the binary is executable and accessible in your PATH.
 The source code can be found at http://3dscapture.com/NES/asm6.zip)_
 - zip
 - Python 3